One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 2. Collect Theme Page Examples and Upload to Claude Design

-I directly go to the current Blog and right-click on each page to “Save as” -> Home/Post/Page/PostList/Archives/Tags…
+I directly go to the current Blog and right-click “Save as” on each page, such as Home, Post, Page, PostList, Archives, Tags…

-Create a Theme directory to put all pages and additional files into:
+Create a Theme directory and put all pages and additional files inside:

 Go to Claude Design to create a project:

-After making your selection, enter the prompt to ask Claude Design to help you design the page:
+After making your selection, enter a prompt to ask Claude Design to create the page for you:

 Redesign my Blog, communicate with me in Traditional Chinese.